Perfect peaceful stop with friendly hosts and lovely views—ideal for an affordable overnight accommodation.

 Questions?
 Message us in the app or text the phone number!
 We look forward to meeting you.

 LOCAL INFORMATION: Let us know your needs and interests and we can help you find the right place(s).
+There is a Little Free Library right next to the gate that might have additional tourist brochures.

-LOCAL HIGHLIGHTS Fairs & Festivals ~ March: St. Patrick's Day βοΈ March 17th Savannah (one of the largest and oldest parades and celebrations in the US). ~ July: July 4th (or closest Saturday) Fireworks and celebrations, Mill Creek Park, Statesboro. ~ August or September: Peanut Festival, Brooklet. ~ October: Kiwanis Ogeechee Fair, Statesboro. ~ November: Sugar Cane Festival, George L Smith State Park.
+LOCAL HIGHLIGHTS Fairs & Festivals ~ March: St. Patrick's Day ☘️ March 17th Savannah (one of the largest and oldest parades and celebrations in the US). ~ July: July 4th (or closest Saturday) Fireworks and celebrations, Mill Creek Park, Statesboro. ~ August or September: Peanut Festival, Brooklet. ~ October: Kiwanis Ogeechee Fair, Statesboro. ~ November: Sugar Cane Festival, George L Smith State Park.

 Family Fun: (Locally in Statesboro).

-"The Clubhouse" (bowling, laser tag, video games, sports bar, fun zone etc). ~
+"The Clubhouse" (bowling, laser tag, video games, sports bar, fun zone etc).

 AMC Classic Cinema 12 - 610 Brannen St. Statesboro 30458